Biswajee/Azure-DevOps-Extensions-Workshop/README.md

 2. Click on `[ New Pipeline ]` button.

 3. Select following responses when prompted:

     - Where is your code: Azure Repos Git

     - Select a repository: <YOUR-REPOSITORY>

     - Configure your pipeline: Existing Azure Pipelines YAML file

-  - Enter pipeline path as: /az-build-and-release-pipeline.yaml
+    - Enter pipeline path as: `/az-build-and-release-pipeline.yaml`

-Click continue to setup your pipeline.
+Click on **continue** to setup your pipeline.

-Review your pipeline YAML and hit run to execute the pipeline.
+Review your pipeline YAML and hit **run** to execute the pipeline.

+## Using the extension

+Now that your build and release pipelines executed successfully, we can test our extension using another pipeline.
+Before, we can do that you must ensure that the extension is shared with the organization where you're trying to use.

+### Install the extension

+### Setup the pipeline